Slow Cooker Turkey Chili

 Ingredient Notes

-• Ground Turkey – Ground turkey is a flavorful base for this chili, but you can easily swap it with ground chicken or ground beef, depending on your preference.
+• Ground Turkey – The recipe uses 1 pound, which makes about 6 servings.
+You can easily swap the ground turkey with ground chicken or ground beef, depending on your preference.

-• Beans – Black beans, kidney beans, or pinto beans all work beautifully in this recipe.
-I usually use one can of black beans and one can of kidney beans.
-Make sure to drain and rinse canned beans to remove any excess liquid.
+• Beans – I use one can of black beans and one can of kidney beans.
+Pinto beans work too.
+Drain and rinse all canned beans before adding them.

-• Chicken Broth – Use chicken broth to create a flavorful, cohesive base.
-If you are on a gluten-free diet, be sure that the chicken broth you buy is gluten-free as some brands are not.
+• Chicken Broth – If you are on a gluten-free diet, be sure that the chicken broth you buy is gluten-free as some brands are not.

 Recipe FAQs

-Can I make this chili on the stovetop instead of a slow cooker?
+Can I make this on the stovetop instead of a slow cooker?

 Expert Tips

 • Let it rest before serving.
-Once the chili is done, let it sit with the lid off for 10–15 minutes to thicken slightly.
-This makes it easier to scoop and enhances the texture.
+Once the chili is done, take the lid off and let it sit for 10 to 15 minutes.
+It thickens up slightly and is easier to scoop.

-Thawing and Reheating: Thaw frozen chili overnight in the refrigerator.
-Reheat on the stovetop over medium heat, stirring occasionally, or warm in the microwave in 1-minute intervals until hot.
+Reheating from frozen: Thaw in the refrigerator overnight.
+Reheat on the stovetop over medium-low heat, stirring occasionally, or in the microwave in 1-minute intervals until hot.

 Close up image of finished slow cooker turkey chili with cheese, avocado, green onion and sour cream garnish.

-How to Create the Ultimate Chili Topping Bar Setup
+How to Set Up a Chili Topping Bar

-• Creamy Options: Easy 4-ingredient guacamole, sour cream, or Greek yogurt
+• Creamy: Easy 4-ingredient guacamole, sour cream, or Greek yogurt

 • Cheese: Shredded cheddar, Monterey Jack, or crumbled queso fresco.

-• Fresh Additions: Chopped green onions, diced tomato, diced avocado, fresh cilantro, or lime wedges
+• Fresh: Chopped green onions, diced tomato, diced avocado, fresh cilantro, or lime wedges

-• Crunchy Add-Ons: Crushed tortilla chips or corn chips
+• Crunchy: Crushed tortilla chips or corn chips

 Close up image of finished slow cooker turkey chili with cheese, avocado, green onion and sour cream garnish.